SimenB/add-asset-html-webpack-plugin/README.md

 Can be set to `css` to create a `link`-tag instead of a `script`-tag.

+#### `attributes`

+Type: `object`, default: `{}`

+Extra attributes to be added to the generated tag.
+Useful to for instance add `nomodule` to a polyfill script.
+The `attributes` object uses the key as the name of the attribute, and the value as the value of it.
+If value is simply `true` no value will be added.

+An example of this is included in the repository.

+Currently only supports script tags.

 ## Examples

+When adding assets, it's added to the start of the array, so when `html-webpack-plugin` injects the assets, it's before other assets.
+If you depend on some order for the assets beyond that, and ordering the plugins doesn't cut it, you'll have to create a custom template and add the tags yourself.

 ### Add a DLL file from `webpack.DllPlugin`